wxyz-abcd/node-haxball/README.md

     - `active`: activation status of the plugin.
 You should use `Room.setPluginActive(name, active)` if you want to modify this value manually.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating the Plugin objects.
-    - `defineMetadata(metadata)`: This function should define the given metadata object inside this plugin object.
+    - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
+This function should define the given metadata object inside this plugin object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the plugins in the example folder use the following metadata structure: {version, author, description}.
-    - `defineVariable(variable)`: This function should define the given variable object inside this plugin object.
+    - `defineVariable(variable)`: Does nothing, returns variable's value by default.
+This function should define the given variable object inside this plugin object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the plugins in the example folder use the following variable structure: {name, type, value, range, description}.
 This function should return the value of the variable since it is used once in the constructor for the plugin's "active" property.

   - `modifier callbacks`:
     - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. return null -> player is not allowed to join. customData is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.